arexbold/TripleBondChallenge/README.md

 - You are allowed to use any 1 stage Setup Move twice per battle.
 Ex: Growl, Meditate, Harden
 - You are allowed to use any 2 stage Setup Move once per battle.
 Ex: Swords Dance, Tail Glow, Iron Defense (Moves like Dragon Dance count as a 2 stage Setup Move.)
 - You are allowed to use any Setup Items but only twice per battle.
 - **If you use a Setup Item in battle, you are not allowed use Setup Moves in that same battle or vice versa**.
+- Moves like Rage, Charge Beam, etc are not Setup Moves.
+They're attacks so you can keep using them.

 ### Held Item restrictions
 - You are allowed to use any held item except for the following: Leftovers, Focus Band, Focus Sash, Shell Bell